fullstacker-tidbits/fullstacker-tidbits.github.io/_posts/2017-10-01-multi-locale-in-vue-webpack-project.md

 ```

 If the `async` keyword bothers you,
-you can safely take it as a mechanism to automagically make `Promise` synchronise.
+you can safely take it as a mechanism to automagically make `Promise` synchronous.
 Function `T` (modified from a Stackoverflow answer so long ago that I can't trace its origin) is defined in `locale/index.js`.

 ```javascript